omerwe/PCGCs/README.md

 <br><br>
 ##Computing Heritability and Genetic Correlation with Summary Statistics

 As explained above, there is a major distinction between analyses that omit covariates and those that include them. `pcgcs_direct.py` can carry out both types of analyses.
 We first describe covariate-less analyses, and then proceed to describe covariate-aware analyses.
-We note that we describe a method to compute exact estimates (without approximation) in the paper by computing the covariance between every pair of variants in the study.
+We note that the PCGC-s paper describes a method to compute exact estimates (without approximation) by computing the covariance between every pair of variants in the study.
 However, this is a very computationally expensive operation and is currently not implemented in the software.

 ####covariate-less analysis with summary statistics